 Continuing with construction, there is an issue related to subcontractors.
 Often subcontractors like electricians, plumbers, HVAC, painters etc. provide both materials and labor to fulfill their contract.
 Technically they are not the final consumer of the materials and therefore purchase the materials from wholesalers and assess the tax to the contractor via their invoices.
 Some states require separation of the materials and labor component.
 The labor component is nontaxable and the materials is taxed at the regular rate.
 For the contractor, the key is to understand how the subcontractor will present their bill.
 This allows for proper estimation of the costs for a project.

 One final comment about sales tax.
-I’ve experienced three state tax audits for sales tax.
+I’ve experienced five state tax audits for sales tax.
 The state audits one year but uses the defiency calculation and assesses the penalty for three years!
 You are allowed to demand a specific audit for the other two years but the cost involved is typically more than the tax assessment.
 Anytime the tax deficiency is less than $1,000 pay the tax and call it a good day.
 CPA’s charge more than $150 an hour for audit defense work and often their fees will exceed the tax defiency.
-So urge your employer to be wise and just pay the tax and save some money.
+Urge your employer to be wise and just pay the tax and save some money.

 Summary – Tracking Sales Tax